kaylakantola/noahs-tiny-helper/readme.md

 ## Before you start ...

 1. Open up the terminal by going to `Macintosh HD > Applications > Utilities > Terminal.app`
-2. Say to yourself, "let's hack into the mainframe"
+2. Say to yourself, "I'm going to hack into the mainframe"
 3. Sign up for a free [github account](https://github.com/)
 4. Follow the instructions [here](https://docs.github.com/en/get-started/quickstart/set-up-git#setting-up-git) to log into github from your terminal.
 You will only have to do this once, not every time you open the terminal.
 5. If something goes wrong, just quit the terminal app and open it up again